pub struct NlSocketHandle { /* private fields */ }Expand description

 The kernel will double the value provided to account for bookkeeping overhead.

-The doubled value is capped by the value in /proc/sys/net/core/rmem_max
+The doubled value is capped by the value in /proc/sys/net/core/rmem_max.

 The default value is /proc/sys/net/core/rmem_default

-documentation for SO_RCVBUF
+See socket(7) documentation for SO_RCVBUF for more information.

 Sourcepub fn enable_ext_ack(&self, enable: bool) -> Result<(), SocketError>